iimohammad/CinemaSwift/README.md

 intractions: The module contains various commands and interactions with the server.

-settings: Holds local settings,such as network configurations.
+settings: Holds local settings, such as network configurations.

 ## Project Details
 <p>In this project, the backend development follows the MVC (Model-View-Controller) architecture, where the backend is separated into different parts.
 Each of these parts will be explained in detail here to provide a comprehensive understanding of the project's structural design and organization.</P>